-State University of New York College at Geneseo requires a minimum of 120 to complete a bachelor's degree.
+State University of New York College at Geneseo requires at least 120 to complete a bachelor's degree.

 There is no accelarated degree program at SUNY Geneseo, but students who wish to save money or graduate early can look into transferring in credits.
-SUNY Geneseo does accept transfer credits.
+SUNY Geneseo accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, SUNY Geneseo has a summer session, so students can earn credits during the summer.

 SUNY Geneseo offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|

 |Transfer Credits Accepted||√|

 |IB Credits Accepted||√|